COSSAS/SOARCA/docs/content/en/docs/installation-configuration/authentication.md

 ### Spinning up Authentik

+Instruction and docker-compose on how to bundle SOARCA with Authentik will come!

 ### Making an authentication provider

 In Authentik first setup a provider.
 An example configuration is given below: